FieryCod/holy-lambda/doc/1-02-getting-started.md

 #### How did this work?

-Running `make dry-api-native` started the `sam local start-api` with the `template-native.yml` template file as the input.
+Running `make dry-api-native` starts the `sam local start-api` with the `template-native.yml` template file as the input.
 The key parts of the `template-native.yml` file are the same three YAML fields (`Handler:`,`FunctionName:` and `CodeUri:`), but `CodeUri:` is a .zip file rather than a .jar, and contains a Linux executable binary called `output` and a bootstrap script which simply calls that binary.

 The `output` file was created by ...
 (TODO describe)

 As with the Java runtime case, `sam local start-api` listens on port 3000 and waits for a client connection.
-To handle the client connection, it starts a Docker container using the image `TODO` running `TODO`, which TODO passing the client's request parameters, and returns the result to the client.
+To handle the client connection, it starts a Docker container using the image `amazon/aws-sam-cli-emulation-image-provided` running `TODO`, which TODO passing the client's request parameters, and returns the result to the client.
 Again as with the Java runtime case, `sam` then terminates the Docker container after the client connection is closed.